jugal-chauhan04/DataFlowIQ/README.md

 - Practice building **dbt pipelines** (e.g., MRR, churn, ARPU)
 - Create **interactive dashboards** (Power BI, Tableau, Looker)
-- Stress test data models by scaling from **10 customers → 100k customers**
+- Stress test data models by scaling from **15 customers → 100k customers**

 ## What it does

-Generates a **linked dataset** across customers, products, plans, subscriptions, discounts, invoices, line items, and payments.
+Generates a **linked dataset** across customers, products, plans, subscriptions, discounts, invoices, line items, and payments and loads it into Google BigQuery.
 The end-to-end flow of billing occurs as followed:

 1. A customer subscribes to a plan (which belongs to a product).
 2. The subscription produces recurring invoices each billing cycle.